Golden Dzyga: Symbol

-The author of the award's title is Olga Zakharova, director of strategic marketing at Media Group Ukraine.
+The creator of the award's title is Olga Zakharova, director of strategic marketing at Media Group Ukraine.

-The statuette was designed by Ukrainian artist Nazar Bilyk, who described the "Golden Dzyga" as follows: "The main element of the composition is a frame made of film, a golden quadrangle that rotates dynamically, representing cinematography.
+The statuette was designed by Ukrainian artist Nazar Bilyk, who described the Golden Dzyga as follows: "The main element of the composition is a frame made of film, a golden quadrangle that rotates dynamically, representing cinematography.
 In shape, the statuette resembles a whirlwind, fire, a scion, all of which symbolize the development and renewal of national cinema."